Tyre Maintenance | How To Look After Your Tyres

 Why it's important to regularly check your tyres

-Vehicle tyres act as your guide to the surface of the road and it's important that your tyres are in top condition to be up to the job of keeping you safe.
+Keeping your tyres in top condition is a crucial part of driving, as they need to be up to the job of keeping you safe on the road.
 It's recommended that you check your tyres on a regular basis and before commencing long journeys.

-By simply carrying out these checks it can help you reduce your fuel bills and emissions, extend the life of your tyres, as well as ensuring that your vehicle can perform properly and safely.
+By carrying out these checks, you can reduce your fuel bills, extend the life of your tyres, and ensure your vehicle can perform properly and safely.

 It's also a legal requirement that your tyres are to a satisfactory standard.
-Driving a vehicle with an illegal or defective tyre could lead to you being fined up to £2,500 and three penalty points on your licence.
-We've created a list of points to keep your tyres in check.
+You could be fined up to £2,500 and receive three penalty points on your licence for each illegal or defective tyre.

 How to check a tyre tread

 - Turn your wheel so the tyre you're checking is pointing away from the car to have better access for doing the readings.

 - The tread will need checking in several places along the width of the tyre, to test for uneven wear.